Homemade Yogurt

 - Pour ½ gallon of milk into a stockpot and heat to 185–190°F.

-- Fill the sink with ice water and set the pot in the ice bath.
+- Fill the sink with ice water and set the stockpot of milk in the ice bath.

 - Cool the milk to 120°F.